VikaVolkova/emoji-recognition/README.md

 ## Core Concepts Explained

-This project is more than a simple drawing app; it's a demonstration of a full-cycle machine learning application.
+Beyond its interactive features, this application showcases the complete lifecycle of a machine learning project: from custom data collection and model training to deployment for real-time, in-browser inference.

 ### Gesture Control System